 Drawbacks: It’s one of the more expensive options, and only the family sizes (four people) allow you to choose between two, three or four meals per week.

-Price: $10 to 12 per plate depending on your plan
+Price: $12 per plate depending on your plan

 Price: $12 per plate